Updated: September 16, 2024

 IRS hardship requirements

-To be declared uncollectible by the IRS or currently not collectible (CNC), you will have to prove to the IRS that if they were to collect taxes owed to them, it would create an unfair economic hardship.
-The IRS will consider each person on a case-by-case basis.
-The following are some questions to ask yourself.
-If you answer no to any of these, you may be a good candidate for being declared uncollectible.
+To be declared currently not collectible (CNC), you have to prove to the IRS that if they were to collect taxes owed to them, it would create an unfair economic hardship.
+The IRS will consider each applicant on a case-by-case basis.
+The bottom line requirement for CNC status is that you prove you don't have assets or disposable income to pay your tax bill, and then, the IRS stops collection actions until your situation improves.
+The following sections break down further details about the requirements for hardship/CNC status.

 If the IRS were to collect taxes owed from you would you be able to: